Formula One chief wins a round of legal battle over alleged bribe

-A New York appeals court has upheld the dismissal of a $650 million (410.59 million pound) lawsuit against Formula One boss Bernie Ecclestone, saying he cannot be sued in the state's courts over the sale of a major stake in the motor racing business.
+Nov 6, A New York appeals court has upheld the dismissal of a $650 million lawsuit against Formula One boss Bernie Ecclestone, saying he cannot be sued in the state's courts over the sale of a major stake in the motor racing business.

-In a 2012 suit, investment firm Bluewaters Communications accused the 84-year-old English billionaire of giving a $45 million bribe to a German banker in 2006 to secure the deal to private equity firm CVC Capital Partners [CVC.UL].
+In a 2012 suit, investment firm Bluewaters Communications accused the 84-year-old English billionaire of giving a $45 million bribe to a German banker in 2006 to secure the deal to private equity firm CVC Capital Partners.

 The case was dismissed in January, and Bluewaters appealed.